 Your pitch should be short (a paragraph at most) and should include:

-- A first sentence that sums up the article;
+- A first sentence that sums up the article.

-- Potential length.
+- Proposed length.

 Submitting Your Draft

-- Submissions must be in Microsoft Word.
+- Drafts must be submitted as Microsoft Word documents.

 - Public Seminar does publish reprints, as well as excerpts from recently published and forthcoming books.
 Publication is contingent on authors demonstrating that they can assign rights or Public Seminar obtaining those rights independently.